-Right now we’re studying the interactions between a radical SAM enzyme, glycerol dehydratase activating enzyme (GD-AE), and its substrate, B12-independent glycerol dehydratase (GD).2 We’ve modeled the complex and are working to determine its atomic structure using chemical crosslinking, mass spectrometry, protein engineering, and crystallography.
-This will help us understand the role and mechanism of the unusual ferredoxin domain of GD-AE and the mechanism by which the GD substrate peptide receives the radical modification and is re-inserted into the GD active site.
+Right now the Moody Lab is studying the interactions between a radical SAM enzyme, glycerol dehydratase activating enzyme (GD-AE), and its substrate, B12-independent glycerol dehydratase (GD).2 Moody researchers have modeled the complex and are working to determine its atomic structure using chemical crosslinking, mass spectrometry, protein engineering, and crystallography.
+This will help Moody Lab students understand the role and mechanism of the unusual ferredoxin domain of GD-AE and the mechanism by which the GD substrate peptide receives the radical modification and is re-inserted into the GD active site.

 Homology model of GD-AE bound to GD

-Using the same approaches we’re also studying the interactions between the FeFe-hydrogenase maturases HydE, HydF, and HydG.
+Using the same approaches, the Moody Lab Group is also studying the interactions between the FeFe-hydrogenase maturases HydE, HydF, and HydG.
 Structural characterization of complexes of these enzymes will provide clues to the identity of the elusive HydE substrate and the mechanism by which these maturases assemble the complex 2-iron subcluster of FeFe-hydrogenase.2

 Structures of Hydrogenase Maturases